 Why Quiz Websites Need More Than Questions and Scores

-But here is the real question: what happens next?
+But here is the bigger question: what happens next?

 If a quiz website only shows questions and scores, the experience can end too quickly.
-The user may know they got 7 out of 10, but they may not understand why they missed the other three.
+A user may know they scored 7 out of 10, but they may not understand why they missed the other three questions.
 They may enjoy the challenge, but leave without learning much.

 That is why the best quiz websites need more than correct answers and final scores.
-They need explanations, learning notes, topic guides, related resources, and helpful feedback that turns a short quiz into a better learning experience.
+They need answer explanations, learning notes, topic guides, related resources, and helpful feedback that turns a short quiz into a stronger learning experience.

 Questions and scores are useful.
 But when paired with context, they become much more powerful.